bigcode-project/bigcodebench/README.md

 <div>

 If you do greedy decoding where there is only one sample for each task, the evaluation should take just a few seconds.
-When running 1 samples x 964 tasks x all tests, it can take around ??-?? minutes by using `--parallel 64` and `--test-details`.
+When running 1 sample x 964 tasks x all tests, it can take around ??-?? minutes by using `--parallel 64` and `--test-details`.
 Here are some tips to speed up the evaluation:

 * Use `--parallel $(nproc)`